dk14/crypto/chats/btc-audit/README.md

 **Without "Explorer Network" (and good TRNG replicas) - you will start losing your funds unrecoverably sooner or later.**

-> Rather sooner, thanks to forced popularisation of AI (forced literacy), any disturbed teen can just swipe blockchain wallets left and right.
+> Rather sooner, thanks to forced popularisation of AI (forced literacy).
+Any disturbed teen can just swipe blockchain wallets left and right.
 Only needs a trigger, which are just too many nowadays.
 "Ooh, wah-ah-ah-ah.
 Ah, ah.
 Ah, Ah".

 <img src="theone.png" width="300" height="150">